 Artificial Intelligence vs. Human Intelligence

 A subfield of data science called artificial intelligence is associated with creating intelligent computers that can carry out various tasks that often call for human intelligence and perception.
 These sophisticated machines can learn from previous errors and historical data, analyze the surrounding circumstances, and decide on the necessary measures.

-AI is an integrated field that draws on ideas and methods from many other disciplines, including computational science, cognitive sciences, language studies, neuroscience, psychology, and mathematics.
+• AI integrates ideas and methods from various fields such as computational science, cognitive sciences, language studies, neuroscience, psychology, and mathematics.

+Artificial Intelligence vs. Human Intelligence